Wondermondo 🢖 World 🢖 Wonders of Africa 🢖 Wonders of Nigeria

 Ekiti

-Two springs – a hot (70 degrees C) and cold spring.
+Two springs – a hot (70 degrees C) and a cold spring.
 Streams of both springs meet, forming a pleasantly warm stream.
 Thermal waters form several larger and smaller waterfalls here.

 Archaeological wonders